 - Global Education Cluster Newsletter – Special Issue on Chad Issue N° 34

 The matter relates to the switch orders issued via the School Training Branch to the petitioners, based on a letter purportedly despatched by using the DVAC concerning bribery allegations.
-The petitioners’ counsel, T Aananthi, submitted that the letter acquired using the Department on May 23 become not served at the petitioners.
+The petitioners’ counsel, T Aananthi, submitted that the letter acquired using the Department on May 23 was not served to the petitioners.
 Once they sought a copy of the identical, they were the handiest authorized to peruse it.
-The letter had alleged that the petitioners had demanded cash for inclusive of positive individuals’ names in the seniority list for advertising.
+The letter alleged that the petitioners had demanded cash inclusive of positive individuals’ names in the seniority list for advertising.
 However, Additional Authorities pleader Gunasekharan submitted that the letter received from the DVAC turned into “a bogus one.”